 - 1. Fill out the admission application and submit copies of all the following documents: - a.
 Social Security Card - b.
 Passport - i.
-If a passport is not available, provide your Birth Certificate and your American Samoa Government identification card, Driver's License or Voter's ID. - 2.
+If a passport is not available, provide your Birth Certificate and your American Samoa Government identification card, Driver's License or Voter's ID.
+All Military IDs are not accepted due to copy regulations. - 2.
 Applicants under the age of 18 must submit at least one of the following: - a.
-High school diploma - b.
-General Education Diploma or High School Equivalency Test (HiSet)
+High school diploma or active enrollment in Early Admissions. - b.
+General Education Diploma (GED) or High School Equivalency Test (HiSet)